josh-59/smsh/README.md

 /usr/local/sbin:/usr/local/bin:/usr/bin
 ```

-Our goal is to do the shell well, and otherwise to stay out of the way.

 __Verbose Error Reporting__ No more `syntax error near unexpected token`!
 The Rust compiler does CLI error reporting right, and we want to be like Rust: